ISCHEMIC STROKE

 - normal or ↑ cerebral blood volume (CBV) – due to autoregulation

-- a common definition for core:
+- a common definition of core:

 CBV